Two of the most popular prep materials that are widely recommended by PMP® experts are Rita Mulcahy's PMP Exam Prep and the PMBOK® Guide.

 Therefore, test-takers need to be aware of real-life work issues and project management practices.

 Rita’s prep book prepares PMP® aspirants for these types of problems.
 She is the founder of RMC Project Management, Inc. and is most well-known for her PMP® Prep book.
 In the book, she explores various topics.
 Some of the topics from Rita Mulcahy PMP Prep are mentioned below:

 - Determining Customer Requirements

 Besides the above topics, she also tries to explain real-life project roles and responsibilities.
 She talks about program managers and senior management’s role in projects.
-Factors that lead to a project’s success and conditions that lead to the downfall of projects are discussed in Rita’s prep book.
+Factors that lead to a project’s success and conditions that lead to the downfall of projects are discussed in Rita PMP prep book.

 The guide also helps one improve their project management skills and prepares them towards working with team members, project leaders, and project managers.
-Rita also provides PMP® practice tests for a last minute brush-up before the PMP® exam.
+Rita also provides PMP® practice tests for the last-minute brush-up before the PMP® exam.

 5 Process Groups of Project Management

 - Monitoring and Controlling